 (Id., at 959-60) (citations omitted; emphasis added)

-45. The Commission had noted the assumption in earlier court decisions of an apparent absence of intent on the part of the Federal government to preempt amateur antenna regulation, and consequently clarified its position on the matter.
-The Commission preempted local regulation of Amateur Radio antennas, to the extent that local regulations preclude, or do not reasonably accommodate Amateur communications; or which do not represent the minimum practicable regulation to accomplish the local authority's legitimate purpose.
-It is apparent that effective Amateur communications require antennas to be erected in clear space, at heights and configurations reflecting the type of communications to be conducted and the path lengths typically used, relative to the surrounding terrain.

-46. Following the release of Amateur Radio Preemption, supra, the initial question which faced the courts was whether such an action was within the FCC's authority, and whether that authority was reasonably exercised.
+45. Following the release of Amateur Radio Preemption, supra, the initial question which faced the courts was whether such an action was within the FCC's authority, and whether that authority was reasonably exercised.
 A series of cases following Amateur Radio Preemption uniformly held that the preemption policy was a proper exercise of the Commission's authority.
 Court decisions on the subject have held without exception that local restrictions on amateur antennas that constitute effective prohibitions on communications and/or which involve fixed, arbitrary limitations are facially void as preempted.

-47. In September of 1989, the Commission revised its Amateur Radio Service rules to codify at 47 C.F.R. § 97.15(b) the essential holding of Amateur Radio Preemption, as follows:
+46. In September of 1989, the Commission revised its Amateur Radio Service rules to codify at 47 C.F.R. § 97.15(b) the essential holding of Amateur Radio Preemption, as follows: